If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 - AGM: The Absorbed Glass Mat (AGM) battery is a variation of the sealed battery, but has better protections in place to protect it from vibrations and rougher conditions.
 The AGM batteries tend to have the plates closer to the electrolyte and offer better power and CCA.
 Flooded, sealed, and AGM are still considered wet cell batteries, there is battery acid that is used, but protection, power, and maintenance differ for them.

-- GEL: A GEL battery is much like an AGM ATV battery, but instead it’s not a wet cell battery and uses a gel battery acid.
+- GEL: A GEL battery is much like an AGM battery, but instead it’s not a wet cell battery and uses a gel battery acid.
 This is great if the concern of the battery leaking is a problem.
-GEL batteries are more picky, especially about the chargers, so it’s best you don’t use them for your ATV.
+GEL batteries are more picky, especially about the chargers, so it’s best you don’t use them.

-- Lithium: Lithium ATV batteries are new and are the best battery can buy for your ATV or side by side.
+- Lithium: Lithium batteries are new and are the best battery can buy.
 Lithium batteries are lighter, offer more power, the charge last longer between starting and don’t use sulfuric acid like the other batteries.
 The downside is these batteries need a special battery charger and cost more than the other battery options.

 The Best ATV Battery

-If you want to get a lithium ATV battery, you must do the following:
+If you want to get a lithium battery, you must do the following:

-- Get the proper 12-volt lithium battery charger*.
+- Get the proper 12-volt lithium battery charger (ad).

 - Only buy 12-volt lithium batteries that have a battery management system (BMS).
 These batteries charge each cell at a time, and it’s important you have a BMS to protect each cell from overcharging, as it can explode.